dustessavdh/hergetto/CONTRIBUTING.md

 ## Adding code

 Want to write some code for Hergetto?
-Make an fork of this project and start writing!
+Make a fork of this project and start writing!
-Once you're done you can make an pull request and we'll take a look.
+Once you're done you can make a pull request, and we'll take a look.

 There are some automated checks, so if any fail try to fix those first.
 This will help maintain a certain level of code quality.